TheSpreadEagleDisco1972.JPG

 The Early Days

-Although not yet called a 'disco' it had a small dance area a set of turntables and a few 7inch records.
+Although not yet called a 'disco' it had a small dance area a set of turntables and a few 7inch vinyl records, no CDs in those days.

-From the moment he walked in to the DJ booth Andy felt something special had happened! he sifted through the records found 'Hot Love' by 'T Rex' put it on the turntable, picked up the microphone and introduced his first song.
+From the moment he walked in to the DJ booth Andy felt something special had happened! sifting through the records he found 'Hot Love' by 'T Rex' put it on the turntable, picked up the microphone and introduced his first song.

-He recalls that although he was nervous it just came naturally, and that night he was asked to stay and continue the evening and so began working 3 nights a week for the next 6 months.
+He recalls that although he was nervous it just came naturally, and that night he was asked to stay and continue the evening, and so he began working 3 nights a week for the next 6 months.

 He left the Dungeon Club in late 1972, his reason, “my DJ friends were making £10 to £15 playing 4 hours a night, I was still getting £5 for 6 hours..no brainer really!”